dimmerz92/Sockets-in-C/README.md

 ## Further information & constraints
 - Arguments in parenthesis are expected to be unique strings chosen by the client.
 - On unexpected errors or incorrect client arguments, the server will force disconnect and delete all user data and remove the session.
-- The server can handle concurrent clients with a maximum number of sessions up to 5 clients.
 - The maximum message a client can send is 256 characters including a null terminator.
     - This is inclusive of both command and argument.